-In the event that a Carrier identifies that they require an outage in the Carrier's Network that may affect LMNP, that Carrier must advise all involved parties via phone call and email at least 5 Business Days before the outage occurs (Planned Outage).
+In the event that a Carrier identifies that they require an outage in the Carrier's Network that may affect LMNP, that Carrier must advise all involved parties via email at least 5 Business Days before the outage occurs (Planned Outage).

-If there is any change to the Planned Outage date or time the change must be advised to all parties via phone call and email as soon as possible.
+If there is any change to the Planned Outage date or time the change must be advised to all parties via email as soon as possible.